Revolutionary Communist Party Stirs Up Riots in Chicago Over Cop Shooting

 The problem with Democrats is they will not disavow them and have embraced their antics.
 The media knows full well who are stirring up the protests/riots/hate, but they will not mention it.

 The left wants you to think cops are shooting down innocent black men.
-It’s a get out the vote drive at the expense of ignorant people.
+It’s a get out the vote drive at the expense of uninformed people.

 Mobs have no mindset to think, are driven by feelings/emotions which are easily manipulated by agitators.
 “The Democrat Party is the party of the mob, irrespective of what the mob represents.
 The twisting of truth, stirring of passions, demonizing of opponents, and relying on propagandistic images in lieu of ideas–these are the remarks of a mob leader.”
 Per ‘Demonic’ by Ann Coulter.